Yamil-Serrano/Computer-Architecture-II-Projects/README.md

 ### Assignment 1: Emoji & Movement

 - Part 1 (60%): Draw an emoji on the LED Matrix (25x35) with a white background.
-Required deliverable: emoji.s drawing a 16x16 emoji at position [5,5].

-- Part 2 (30%): Move the emoji using the D-Pad (moveEmoji.s).
+- Part 2 (30%): Move the emoji using the D-Pad.
 The emoji should stop moving when colliding with the matrix boundaries.

 > Note: This repository includes an improved version of the assignment:
 > - Custom emoji (15x16).